PurdueCAM2Project/HELPSweb/source/currentmember.rst

 Before writing a research paper, it is important to understand the purpose.
-If you are doing real research, you must be doing something and you are the only person knowing what is going on.
+If you are doing real research, you must be doing something new and you are the only person knowing what is going on.
 You have write down the details so that others can understand.
 The most common mistake when students write papers is that they misunderstand the purpose of research papers.
 They believe that everyone is doing the same thing (like all students doing the same homework) and there is no need to explain anything.

+A research paper is *not* a place you show off tricks of grammar.
+You should keep the writing as simple as possible: The English is easy to understand, even though the content may be difficult.
+Do not write long sentences.
+If a sentence has three or more verbs, you should consider to shorten it or break it into several sentences.

+Dr. Lu has published many research papers and he knows how to write research papers.
+He will not discuss with you about how to write papers.
+He will not accept your suggestions.
+Dr. Lu does not need your advice about how to write research papers.
+Do not waste time teaching him how to write papers.

+**If you disagree, leave.**

 Types of Papers